vphilipdbg/ShortCourse_2018/00_prerequisites/05_Prerequisites for the GWAS Module.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---

 # Recent methods for polygenic analysis of genome-wide data

 ## Primary objective
 The primary objective of this module is to:
 - Estimate SNP-heritability
+- Calculate genetic correlations
 - Perform functional mapping and annotation of genetic associations
-- Calculate genetic correlations

 ## Dataset and tools